chyla/OutputMatchTestingTool/README.md

 the SUT (System Under Test) program and match the standard output and exit code to assumptions given in test file.

-The only supported platform is Linux.
-To run the tool on Windows you can try to use Cygwin, but there is no guarantee it will work.

 ## Getting Started